ActiveState/wiki-test/user-guide/01-basics.md

 ## We can retreive the artifacts for the ingredient if it were built at time 1234

 The `artifacts()` query will return a list of artifact records that include it's status, version and revisions.
-Each artifact will have a list of URLs that are the outputed results after the build process.
+Each artifact will have a list of URLs that are the output results after the build process.

 ### Request